The H\"ormander condition for delayed stochastic differential equations: Malliavin's argument: smoothing by Gaussian noise

 \subsection{Proof of Theorem \ref{thm:hormander}}

-We first prove the theorem under the assumptions (i) or (ii).
+We first prove the theorem under the Assumption \ref{hormander-condition}, condition (1) or (2).
 It is classical that $ \E\left[| \Mc_{0,T}^{-1}|^p\right]<\infty$ for all $p\geq 2$ is a sufficient condition for the existence of smooth densities for $X_T$(see for example \cite[Theorem 2.1.4]{nualart1988stochastic}).
 As shown in \cite[Lemma 4.7]{Hairer11}, this latter statement is itself implied by the existence for all $p \in \N$ of a constant $C_p$ such that:

 We now use the inequality \eqref{eq:zfj0} at time $T$ and obtain

 Due to the H\"ormander condition in assumption \ref{hormander-condition} the left hand side is a positive deterministic constant that we denote $\delta>0$.
 We obtain